shunichi/shunichi.github.io/content/products/drive_file_locker.md

 +++
+title = "Drive File Locker"
+template = "product_page.html"

+[extra]
+icon_url = "/images/read-only-128.png"
-title = "Drive File Locker - Google Workspace Add-on"
+index_title = "Drive File Locker - Google Workspace Add-on"
 +++

-# Drive File Locker

-Google Drive Add-on.

-Make your documents Read-only.
+This is a Google Drive Add-on to make your documents Read-only.

 ## How to use it

+1. Install the add-on.
-1. Select documents in your Google Drive.
+2. Select documents in your Google Drive.
-2. Click the add-on icon on the right side.
+3. Click the add-on icon on the right side.
-3. Click "LOCK FILES" button.
+4. Click "LOCK FILES" button.

 ## Terms and conditions